devojyoti96/MeerSOLAR/docs/source/activate_conda.rst

 =====================================
 This guideline provide how to activate **conda** environment before installing and using MeerSOLAR.

-Create conda environment in default conda directory:
+Create conda environment in default conda directory
 ----------------------------------------------------
 This will create the conda environment in the default conda directory where conda is installed.
 If a custom directory is chosen during installation, environment will be created in that directory.